An official website of the United States government

 • Step 2: The AFSAC Directorate and its contractor partner S&K Aerospace process the order.

-• Step 3: Overseen by the AFSAC Directorate, S&K Aerospace works with the USAF Partner Nation to process the non-standard requisition.
+• Step 3: Overseen by the AFSAC Directorate, S&K Aerospace works with the USAF Partner Nation to fulfill the non-standard requisition.